noiselabs/configparser.php/README.md

 	?>

+### Basic usage

-Now using ConfigParser is as simples as:
+Using ConfigParser is as simples as:

 	<?php